futurepaul/simple-voltage-demo/README.md

 ### 1. Bake an invoice macaroon

+**Update:** Voltage offers "baking" and downloads for invoice and read-only macaroons in addition to admin now.
+Keeping these instructions in case you aren't using Voltage.
+Also because it explains how to use the LND REST API.

 You can get your admin macaroon in Voltage's connect tab, under "Manual".
 This gives you full control over your node.
 But if you want a more restrictive macaroon for, say, just generating invoices, you can "bake" macaroons with a subset of these permissions.

 The magic happens in `/api/bake.ts`.
 You'll need your admin macaroon in you `.env.local` for it to work